 Using Music As Stress Relief

-For many of us over the past year, stress levels have been at their highest whilst we await some kind of normality to resume in a post-COVID world.
+For many of us over the past year, stress levels have been at their highest, with all kinds of crises going on, finding solace is important to modern living.

 Whether it be for yourself, your children or your friends, bringing music into someone’s life can kick start a journey of self-discovery and expression like no other.